mjosaarinen/lwsha_isa/README.md

 ##	SHA-2

-The SHA-2 code explores the use of special instructions for "Scalar SHA2 Acceleration", which offer to accellerate all SHA2 algorithms on RV64 and SHA2-224/256 on RV32.
+The SHA-2 code explores the use of special instructions for "Scalar SHA2 Acceleration", which offer to accelerate all SHA2 algorithms on RV64 and SHA2-224/256 on RV32.

 These instructions implement the "sigma functions" defined in Sections